Why Practice Ownership is Still the Best Option for Young Dentist

 - 15% of male dentists are affiliated with a DSO.

-Gross Billings for Ownership in Private Practice (2023 data)
+Gross Billings for Practices (2023 data)

 | Type of Dentist | Average Gross Billings | Median Gross Billings |